LimJiaEarn/Macro-Enhanced-Excels/README.md

 </details>

-## ⚠️ Limitations
+## ⚠️ Possible Limitations

-Macros that searches in folder and file paths are only tested in windows.
+Macros that searches in folder and file paths are only tested in windows 11.
 Mac compatability is not tested.

-## 📖 Acknowledgments